GiuliMigliore/LLMs-title-screening/README.md

-# The application of LLM prompt engineering to optimize title screening
+# LLMs for title screening

 A code repository for:
 >The application of LLM prompt engineering to optimize title screening